youngtuotuo/dotfiles/vim_notes.md

         zz      - Put cursor's line at the center of the window.
 Be careful that caps-lock is off, "ZZ" will write buffer and exit. zt      - Put cursor's line at the top of the window zb      - Put cursor's line at the bottom of the window
-        z.      - Put the cursor's line at the center of the window but leave the cursor in the same coumn

 ### Key notation